How to troubleshoot DTS and database sizing issues in MOM 2005 Reporting

-Click Start, click Run, type cmd, and then click OK.
+- Click Start, click Run, type cmd, and then click OK.

 - At the command prompt, copy the command line parameters of SystemCenterDTSPackageTask, type /latency:20, and then press ENTER.

 The “20” represents 20 days in this example.

-Repeat step 3 by using smaller latency timeframes.
+- Repeat step 3 by using smaller latency timeframes.

-Remove the /latency switch the last time the job is run.
+- Remove the /latency switch the last time the job is run.
 The default latency setting is 5 minutes.
 At this point, all data that is older than 5 minutes will have been moved.

 The /chunksize switchA new size parameter has been added in MOM 2005 SP1 for use when you run the DTS job from the command line:

 - /chunksize: Chunk size in days.
 High volume data will be transferred in increments of the chunk size.
 This enables the transfer of high-volume data with limited log space.
 If you specify a value of 0 (zero), this will not chunk the data.
 (Default = 1 day).

 - /maxchunks: Maximum number of chunks to create when chunking is enabled.
 (Default = 10 chunks).

 DTS job still fails and you receive a time-out errorThe DTS job may still fail and generate a time-out error if the amount of data that is to be copied is very large.

 The description text of events 1001, event 81, or the output of a DTS command that has the /silent switch removed may include an error message that is similar to the following:

-Timeout expired.
 The timeout period elapsed prior to completion of the operation or the server is not responding.